MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/help-lscp/unassigned-phone-number-create-new-or-edit-existing.md

   - **Auto Attendant phone number** Select the phone number for the Exchange UM Auto Attendant.

 For details about Announcement features and capabilities, see [Plan for the Announcement application in Skype for Business 2015](../../plan-your-deployment/enterprise-voice-solution/announcement.md) in the Planning documentation.
-For details about working with unassigned number ranges, see[Configure Routing of Unassigned Phone Numbers](http://technet.microsoft.com/library/a0650659-dce7-455f-8977-02454bbfa400.aspx) in the Operations documentation.
+For details about working with unassigned number ranges, see [Configure Routing of Unassigned Phone Numbers](http://technet.microsoft.com/library/a0650659-dce7-455f-8977-02454bbfa400.aspx) in the Operations documentation.